 TLD locations at the SLDS will be outside locations assumed to be representative of areas accessible to the public (or Mallinckrodt's employees, who are not occupationally monitored for radiation exposure).
 Areas immediately surrounding Plant No. 5 controlled by Mallinckrodt's radioactive materials license will be avoided.

 A background monitoring location is selected for measuring of background exposure rate.
-This location will be located south of SLAPS, along the fence of the Boeing Wastewater Treatment Facility (see Figure 3-2).
+This location will be located at the SAIC Holtwick office (see Figure 3-4).

 Radon Monitoring (Radon Alpha Track Detectors)